 Self-Reconfigurable Quadruped From Scratch

-For my winter project, I built a self-reconfigurable quadruped that can switch between walking and rolling modes.
-I also integrated ROS2 and YOLO for a computer vision task.
+The goal of this project was to build a self-reconfigurable quadruped capable of switching between walking and rolling modes.
+I also integrated ROS2 and YOLO to support a computer vision task.

 DEMO